SuperElastix/ElastixModelZoo/models/Par0003/README.md

 ###

-See the elastix manual ([link][1]) for hints on how to subsequently apply the transformation to the annotated points using `transformix`.
+See the [elastix manual][3] for hints on how to subsequently apply the transformation to the annotated points using `transformix`.

 ###  References